silphid/jen/README.md

   specific to each template or common to all.
 - Jen automatically clones that repo locally upon first use.
-- When scaffolding a project, Jen prompts user for which template to use and all values required by template and associated shell scripts
+- When scaffolding a project, Jen prompts user for which template to use and all values required by template and associated shell scripts.
 - All that information gets stored in a `jen.yaml` file in the project's root dir and remains available everytime you run a `jen ...` command anywhere within your project's directory structure.